Anwesha-2k23/backend/README.md

+## Issues to be addressed
+1. Adding Rate Limiter and concurrent request limiter
+2. Improving Documentation
+3. Faculty register endpoints
+4. Alumini Register endpoints
+5. Bulk mail feature to all users in admin panel
+6. Improve mail format and optimize mail sending
+7. Implement Tests using pytest
+8. Implement OAuth for google and microsoft login

 ## What is this Application ? 🤔
 This Application is an online registration, user-data management and QR entry framework created for IIT Patna's annual cultural Festival [Awesha](https://anwesha.live/).
 The primary objective is to provide an easily deployable and highly scalable framework for online registration that anyone can set up easily.
 It is built on Django and offers a comprehensive set of REST APIs for registration, user data management, entry management and more.